ranvis/robots-txt-processor/README.md

 Also, it can for example:

 - Parse line continuation (LWS,) although not used widely
-- Identify misspelled "Useragent" directive
+- Identify misspelled `Useragent` directive
 - Complement missing leading slash in a path

-Tester module can process Allow/Disallow directives containing */$ meta characters.
+Tester module can process Allow/Disallow directives containing `*`/`$` meta characters.
-Alternatively, you can use the filter module alone and feed an output to another tester module as a single "User-agent: *" record with a non-group record (e.g. Sitemap.)
+Alternatively, you can use the filter module alone and feed an output to another tester module as a single `User-agent: *` record with a non-group record (e.g. Sitemap.)

 ## License